 Amazon CloudWatch allows you to monitor trends and seasonality with 15 months of metric data (storage and retention).
-This data allows you to perform historical analysis to fine-tune resource utilization.
-With CloudWatch, you can also collect up to 1 second of health metrics including custom ones, such as those coming from your on-premises applications.
-Granular real-time data enables better visualization and ability to spot and monitor trends to optimize application performance and operational health.
+This lets you perform historical analysis to fine-tune resource utilization.
+With CloudWatch, you can also collect up to one second of health metrics, including custom metrics (such as those coming from your on-premises applications).
+Granular real-time data enables better visualization and the ability to spot and monitor trends to optimize application performance and operational health.

 Custom operations on metrics

 Amazon CloudWatch Metric Math enables you to perform calculations across multiple metrics for real-time analysis so you can easily derive insights from your existing CloudWatch metrics and better understand the operational health and performance of your infrastructure.
 You can visualize these computed metrics in the AWS Management Console, add them to CloudWatch dashboards, or retrieve them using the GetMetricData API action.
-Metric Math supports arithmetic operations such as +, -, /, *, and mathematical functions such as Sum, Average, Min, Max, and Standard Deviation.
+Metric Math supports arithmetic operations (such as +, -, /, and *) and mathematical functions (such as Sum, Average, Min, Max, and Standard Deviation).

 Compliance and Security

 Amazon CloudWatch Logs is also PCI and FedRamp compliant.
-Data is encrypted at rest and during transfer.
-You can also use AWS KMS encryption to encrypt your log groups for added compliance and security.
+Data is encrypted at rest and in transit.
+You can also use AWS Key Management Service (AWS KMS) encryption to encrypt your log groups for added compliance and security.